-- Needle stick, puncture or cut. - Fluids coming in contact with the inside of mouth/nose, in the eyes or open wounds and broken skin.
+Needle stick, puncture or cut.

+Fluids contacting the inside of the mouth/nose, in the eyes, or open wounds/broken skin.

 Click each of the clipboard images on this page to view specific details regarding the Hospital and the Clinic and Outpatient BBFE processes.